semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 define in order to overview the operations of your current Semaphore 2.0 organization.

-A `widget` is used for watching the activity of pipelines and workflows according to certain criteria that are defined using filters that help you narrow down the displayed information.
+A `widget` is used for following the activity of pipelines and workflows according to certain criteria that are defined using filters that help you narrow down the displayed information.